kuljaninemir/vfo-terms-of-service/index.md

 We reserve the right to prevent you from interacting with other players if you break the Terms, independant if you made in-app-purchases or not.

-We reserve our right to, for whatever reason, stop a player from participating in PvP.
+We reserve our right to, for whatever reason, stop a player from utilizing our online functionality, including but not limited to PvP.

 **Links To Other Web Sites**